hissssst/pathex/guides/tutorials/modifiers.md

 This modifier matches only maps and therefore is the fastest modifier avaliable

-For example `path 1 / :x / "y", :json` will generate closure with
+For example `path 1 / :x / "y", :map` will generate closure with

 ```elixir
 case input do